How Can I Recover My Domain Name?

 on May 19, 2020

-When you start a business in Georgia, one of the first steps you should take is registering a domain for your company's website.
+When you start a business in Georgia, one of the first steps you should take is registering a new domain for your company’s website.
 In many cases your domain will incorporate the trademark or service mark that identifies your business.
 But what if someone beat you to the punch?
 Since the early days of the Internet, people have tried to turn a quick buck by “cybersquatting,” i.e., registering and selling a domain name that relies on the trademark or “good will” of another business.

 Generally, the first one to register a domain name has the right to keep it.
 The exception is if someone else already has trademark rights in the underlying words of the domain name.
 Unfortunately, this type of infringement is “very common,” Feldman says.
 “A lot of brand owners will have watch services that will alert them any time a domain name is registered with an element in it.”